Event-Driven Architecture

 Replay Mechanism and Retention

 Events are stored temporarily on the event bus with a replay ID.
-Subscribers can replay missed events within the retention window.
+Subscribers replay missed events within the retention window.

 | Event Type | Retention Period | Replay Support |